rjurney/enron-avro/README.md

     | <20631685.1075839928414.JavaMail.evans@thyme> | to        | bill.williams@enron.com      | Bill Williams III                   |
     +-----------------------------------------------+-----------+------------------------------+-------------------------------------+

+We can run that same query to dump the results as TSV, or "Tab Separated Values."
+MySQL's mysql client allows us to dump a query as TSV using the -e and -B options. -e executes a supplied query, and -B gives tab-delimited output.
+For simplicity's sake, we'll dump this data in more than one query.

 Run these from the command line to perform the dumps.

     [bash]$ mysql -u root -B -e "select m.smtpid as message_id, m.messagedt as date, s.email as from_address, s.name as from_name, m.subject as subject, b.body as body from messages m join people s on m.senderid=s.personid join bodies b on m.messageid=b.messageid;" enron > enron_messages.tsv